Estrogen Deficiency and Skin

 So what can do?
 If dry skin is an issue, due to reduced estrogen or not, the key is using products that maintain a healthy skin barrier.
 Keep it simple and focus on gentle products that hydrate and moisturize your skin.
 We think of our Hydrating Duo (our Essential Serum and Essential Hydrating Tonic) as the ultimate skin barrier superhero.
 Our Essential Serum is all about moisturization because it contains emollients that nourish your skin, help retain moisture, and diminish TEWL (trans epidermal water loss).
 While our Essential Hydrating Tonics are focused on hydration.
 They contain humectants like organic aloe and glycerin that act as moisture magnets that draw water from the air to the skin and help it feel and look its best.

 Then protect your skin with a daily sunscreen.
 We like to focus on prevention vs. repair and it’s clinically proven that wearing sunscreen every day helps prevent photoaging.
 The study released (June 3, 2013 in American College of Physicians’ Annals of Internal Medicine)

 But don’t feel bad if you haven’t always done this.
 The good news, it’s never too late to start.
-Our Essential SPF 30 not only protects your skin but contains antioxidant and essential fatty acid rich plant oils that help to replenish that glow.
+Our mineral SPF not only protects your skin but contains antioxidant and essential fatty acid rich plant oils that help to replenish that glow.

 While estrogen depletion is a fact of life, a healthy skin barrier and daily SPF can help mitigate the effects.